 However, you should be prepared to go a little above your budget if the situation warrants it, most especially when the camera is really worth the price.

 Apart from checking a camera’s specification, another way to recognize a really good camera with excellent low light performance is by checking its user’s review and customers feedback.
 This way, you’ll also get to know its downsides and how to fix some issues that arise when using the camera.

-Top 8 Best Low Light Camera reviews
+Top 8 Best Low Light Cameras in 2020 Reviews

 |1.
 Canon EOS 6D||Best affordable low light camera for still photography||4.7|